sharepointoscar/JCasC/README.md

         -v /usr/bin/docker:/usr/bin/docker -v $PWD/JenkinsHome:/var/jenkins_home -p 8080:8080 sharepointoscar/jenkins
 ```

 ** NOTE **: This is a quick way for getting Jenkins to build containers.
-I will be working on what I believe is the proper way - using Jenkins master and slaves to perform tests and build of my images as described  on [Building Continuous Integration Pipeline with Docker](https://www.docker.com/sites/default/files/UseCase/RA_CI%20with%20Docker_08.25.2015.pdf)
+I will be working on what I feel is a best practice - using Jenkins master and slaves to perform tests and build my images as described  on [Building Continuous Integration Pipeline with Docker](https://www.docker.com/sites/default/files/UseCase/RA_CI%20with%20Docker_08.25.2015.pdf)